RiotPls/RiotPls/CONVENTIONS.md

-These are the coding conventions to follow in this project.
+Here are the coding conventions to follow in this project.
+Pull Requests (PRs) that don't match the conventions will have changes requested.

+Most of the conventions match [Microsoft's C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).

 # Nomenclatures #